cwibisono12/Clarion2-Trinity/README.md

 #Example of how to run the program:
 ./clarion -up data.evt.to cal_fsu.ca3 id_fsu_Jun9.map gagg_calib_proton.txt 2d_all_p.banx 0.8 1 proton.txt

+Note about scaling factor flag:
+It is used as an empirical factor needed for kinematic corrections.
+For the use of simple Doppler correction replace the scaling factor with an empirical beta value.

-The output for the program will generate multiple files which are basically a histogram represented as 2D matrix.
+The output for the programs will generate multiple files which are basically a histogram represented as a 2D matrix.
+Please see sort/Clarion2_SpectraFiles.xlsx to see the lists of the files along with the notes about dimensions and descriptions.

 #Note for the PID:
 PIDs for Clarion2-Trinity are made separately for each GAGG.
 In order to produce the PIDs, one needs to compile differently with the one previously mentioned.
 To get the PIDs do the following: